nomadkode/nomadkode/README.md

-### Hi there I'm Ramset 👋
+### Hi there, I'm Ramset 👋

 - 🔭 I’m currently working on mobile-first design & web site/apps.
 - 🌱 I’m currently learning Vanilla JS along with PWA, React JS & Vue 3.
 - 👯 I’m looking to collaborate in open-source & paid projects.
 - 🤔 I’m looking for help with how to make a web site/apps in creative & modern way.
 - 💬 Ask me about web design & web development.
-- 📫 How to reach me: add me on instagram & dribbble with the same username: @nomadkode.
+- 📫 Reach me on instagram & dribbble with the same username: @nomadkode.
 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact: I cannot think lot of things at the moment.